awsdocs/amazon-ec2-user-guide/doc_source/ec2-increase-availability.md

    1. Choose **Next: Configure scaling policies**\.

-1. On the **Configure scaling policies** page, choose **Review**, as we will let Auto Scaling maintain the group at the specified size\.
+1. On the **Configure scaling policies** page, choose **Review**, as we will let Amazon EC2 Auto Scaling maintain the group at the specified size\.
 Note that later on, you can manually scale this Auto Scaling group, configure the group to scale on a schedule, or configure the group to scale based on demand\.

 1. On the **Review** page, choose **Create Auto Scaling group**\.